Accreditation Statement and Credit Designation for the 23rd WPA World Congress of Psychiatry, 2023

 After attending this event, participants should be able to:

-- Address individual needs in compliance with their Continuous Professional Development (CPD) plan
+• Address their specific needs while adhering to their Continuous Professional Development (CPD) plan.

-- Review latest achievements in clinical and translational research in the field of mental disorders
+• Review the most recent achievements in clinical and translational research related to mental disorders.

-- Enhance the discussion and exchange among international psychiatrists and researchers as a means of further developing individual expertise
+• Foster productive discussions and knowledge exchange among international psychiatrists and researchers to further develop individual expertise.

-- Review latest research outcomes of the impact of COVID-19 on mental health professionals
+• Stay updated on the latest research outcomes concerning the impact of COVID-19 on mental health professionals.

-The target audience includes international, regional and national psychiatrists and specialists from related disciplines including primary care doctors.
-The audience will include senior and early career psychiatrists and other professionals.
-Each will benefit from the information and discussions, as we will cover clinical decision-making and planning and policy matters.
+The target audience includes international, regional, and national psychiatrists and specialists from related disciplines including primary care doctors.
+The audience will include senior and early-career psychiatrists and other professionals.
+Each will benefit from the information and discussions, as we will cover clinical decision-making planning and policy matters.
 Because of the diverse, clinically focused educational offering, participants are able to tailor the curriculum to meet the needs of international clinicians of all levels of experience.

 Disclosure and Resolution of Personal Conflicts of Interest

 In accordance with CME/CPD accreditation criteria and standards for commercial support to ensure balance, independence, objectivity, and scientific rigor, those in control of the educational content must disclose potential or actual conflicts of interest.
 Disclosure information is evaluated and conflicts of interest are resolved.
 Disclosure is made to participants prior to the activity.
 Participants will be asked on the evaluation to assess the objectivity and independence of the event.

 Industry Support Disclosure